ibm-cloud-docs/vpc/snapshots_vpc_create.md

 # Creating Snapshots
 {: #snapshots-vpc-create}

-Using the UI, CLI, or API, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that is attached to a virtual server instance.
+With the UI, CLI, or API, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that is attached to a virtual server instance.
 You can create a snapshot of a boot or data volume.
 {:shortdesc}

-Before you take a snapshot, make sure all cached data is present on disk.
-This applies to instances with Windows and Linux operating systems.
+Before you take a snapshot, make sure that all cached data is present on disk - which applies to instances with Windows and Linux operating systems.
 For example, on Linux operating systems, run the `sync` command to force an immediate write of all cached data to disk.
 {:note}

-## Create a snapshot by using the UI
+## Creating a snapshot by using the UI
 {: #snapshots-vpc-create-ui}
 {:ui}

-In the UI, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that's attached to a running virtual server instance.
+In the UI, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that you attached to a running virtual server instance.

 The snapshots UI is available only in these regions:  Sydney (au-syd), and Japan (jp-osa).

-### Create a snapshot from the list of snapshots
+### Creating a snapshot from the list of snapshots
 {: #snapshots-vpc-create-from-list}

 Follow these steps to create a snapshot from the list of snapshots.

 1. In the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/vpc-ext){: external}, go to **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > Snapshots**.

   Be sure to select VPC infrastructure from the Menu icon.
-If necessary, click the *Switch to Gen 2 compute* link in the top banner to ensure you are creating generation 2 resources.
+If necessary, click the *Switch to Gen 2 compute* link in the banner to make sure that you are creating generation 2 resources.
   {: tip}

 1. From the list of snapshots (initially empty), click **Create**.

-1. Enter the information in Table 1 to define your snapshot and select the block storage volume you'll be copying.
+1. Enter the information in Table 1 to define your snapshot and select the block storage volume that you want to copy.

 1. Click **Create snapshot**.
 You're returned to the list of snapshots.
 Messages display while snapshot is being created and when ready, the snapshot displays first in the list of snapshots.
 You can then [view details of your snapshot](/docs/vpc?topic=vpc-snapshots-vpc-view#snapshots-vpc-view-snapshot-ui).